Zuk310/ZaN-Sapir/planning/README.md

 Those are features that would be added in future versions of the application.

-The backend and the website/CRM system would be refactored according to those changes
+The backend and the website/CRM system would be refactored according to the changes.

 - Localization support (EN/HE)
 - Checkout
 - Sales badge for better user engagement
 - Toggle theme